-If you or a loved one have been injured or killed in a Dallas elevator or escalator accident and you think it is due to the negligence of another party, reach out to the personal injury lawyers at The Lenahan Law Firm to discuss your eligibility for compensation.
+If you or a loved one have been injured or killed in a Dallas elevator or escalator accident and you think it is due to the negligence of another party, reach out to the personal injury lawyers at The Lenahan Law Firm at (214) 295-1008 to discuss your eligibility for compensation.

 Due to the complexity of escalators and elevators, there are a number of factors that can contribute to an accident occurring.
 Factors that we frequently see contributing to elevator accidents include:

 - Unrepaired electrical problems

 - Defective elevator doors